zoltanctoth/ceu-ai-engineering-class/HACKATHON.md

 # Hackathon: Build an AI Agent That Actually Helps Someone

-> **DRAFT** — This document is a work in progress and may is going to before the hackathon.

 ## The Challenge

 Build a working AI agent using the **OpenAI Agents SDK** and **AWS Bedrock** that solves a real problem for a specific user.